 Grievance intake/different ways in which users can submit grievances.
-For collecting grievances or beneficiary feedback, ICRC uses multiple channels and tools, including 1) in person, through ICRC staff on the ground, community leaders and representatives of diverse groups within the community, MRCS volunteers, 2) in writing, through feedback forms at the community level and suggestion boxes, 3) through ICRC website and email, and 3) by phone through hotlines.
+For collecting grievances or beneficiary feedback, ICRC uses multiple channels and tools, including 1) in person, through ICRC staff on the ground, community leaders and representatives of diverse groups within the community, MRCS volunteers, stakeholders visits to the delegation, sub-delegations or offices, 2) in writing, through letter, note and suggestion boxes, 3) through Viber, email and ICRC 3) by phone through hotlines.